 Breaking Down the Real Estate Due Diligence Process

 Investment management teams work scrupulously to ensure that no stone is left unturned throughout the due diligence process.
-The preliminary stage is the first round of thorough inspections into regulations, tax implications, and other factors that could preclude profitability.
-By illuminating potential issues early on, investors can discard unworthy deals before devoting substantial time.
+The preliminary stage is the first round of thorough inspections into regulations, tax implications and other factors that could preclude profitability.
+By illuminating potential issues early on, investors can discard unworthy deals before devoting valuable time.
 While all investments include due diligence, these processes are catered toward traditional building acquisitions and land purchases.

 Throughout your preliminary real estate due diligence process, review or address the following items: